EU, Western Balkans to boost partnership amid Ukraine war

 Although the progress of the six nations toward EU membership had stalled recently, there has been some progress over the past few months.

-Kosovo has only started the first step, with the signing of a Stabilization and Association Agreement.
-It said it would apply for candidate status later this month.
+Kosovo has only started the first step and said it would apply for candidate status later this month.

-Among the concrete measures to be adopted in Tirana, a deal involving telecommunications operators that will bring down data roaming charges will be announced.
-Discussions will also focus on the negative effects for energy and food security from Russia’s war in Ukraine.
-European Commission President Ursula von der Leyen has already announced financial support to help countries in the Western Balkans cope with shortages and higher prices.
+Leaders also discussed migration issues that remains one of Europe’s biggest concerns in light of the number of migrants trying to enter the bloc without authorization via the Western Balkans, notably through Serbia.

-The EU last admitted a new member — Croatia, which is also part of the Balkans — in 2013.
-Before that, Bulgaria and Romania joined in 2007.
-With the withdrawal of the United Kingdom in 2021, the EU now has 27 member nations.
+The EU’s border agency Frontex said it had detected more than 22,300 attempted entries in October, nearly three times as many as a year ago.
+Around 500 Frontex officers are working along the EU’s borders with Balkan nations but staff will soon be deployed inside the region itself.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.